Back to calculators

 Estimated take-home pay

 These results are educational estimates only.
-Actual paychecks can vary based on payroll rules, taxes, benefits, deductions, and local law.
+Actual paychecks can vary based on W-4 settings, state withholding forms, benefits, deductions, bonuses, overtime, payroll timing, and employer setup.

 How this calculator works